 Gezellig roughly means cozy, warm, and fun, but it’s a mixture.
 It’s often social, but a space can be gezellig too.

 And remember, the upside about being direct is that an invitation is an honest well-meant invitation to join them.

-TIP: if you get an invitation, don’t say something like: “Oh, that sounds interesting,” or “I’ll think about it”, when you don’t want to come.
-Because that is rude to do to a Dutch person.
+TIP: if you get an invitation, don’t say something like: “Oh, that sounds interesting,” or “I’ll think about it”, when you don’t want to come just say you can’t attend.
+Because saying “I’ll think about it” and not doing that is rude to a Dutch person.

 Why?
 Because a Dutch person will interpret this as you are most likely attending, you might only need to check your schedule, but that’s most likely just a formality.
-Thus he/she will keep their calendar open for you and might even start preparing.
+Thus he/she will keep their calendar open, plan their grocery shop expecting you showing up et cetera.
 Just tell them you’re not able to attend if you can’t or don’t want to come.
 Or say yes, and enjoy contact with a local.

 How To Start A Conversation With A Dutch Person?

 The typical conversation starter, “Where are you from?” is no help talking to the Dutch.
 The country is too small for that.

 But the weather is the favorite topic of the Dutch.
 We have so many words for it.
 It could be a dictionary by itself.

 “Survival Guide to the Dutch” made such a fun video on the topic: